Convolutions of sets with bounded VC-dimension are uniformly continuous: Introduction

-\begin{corollary}[{restate=[name=]PBR}] Let $A \subset \F_q^n$ be a set with $\vcd(A) \leq d$ and $\abs{A-A} \leq K \abs{A}$.
+\begin{corollary}[{restate=[name=]PBR}] Let $A \subset \F_q^n$ be a set with $\vcd{A} \leq d$ and $\abs{A-A} \leq K \abs{A}$.
 Then $A-A$ contains a subspace of $(A-A)$-codimension at most $C d\, \log K + C \log q$. \end{corollary}

 Thus the so-called Polynomial Bogolyubov--Ruzsa Conjecture holds for sets of bounded VC-dimension in the finite field setting, even in the strong sense of working with only the difference set $A-A$ instead of something like $2A-2A$.
+(See \cite{Sa:bogolyubov, Sa:struct} for the best known bounds towards the general conjecture, due to Sanders.)
 We note that this conjecture is in general stronger than the well-known Polynomial Freiman--Ruzsa Conjecture \cite{Gr:PFR}.

 In the dense regime where $\abs{A} \geq \alpha \abs{G}$, we have the following version.